HackYourFuture/JavaScript/Week4/prep-exercises/2-game-of-life/README.md

 > The Game of Life, also known simply as Life, is a cellular automaton devised by the British mathematician John Horton Conway in 1970.
 It is a zero-player game, meaning that its evolution is determined by its initial state, requiring no further input.
 One interacts with the Game of Life by creating an initial configuration and observing how it evolves.

 As illustrated in the picture below, the game is a two-dimensional grid where cells come alive and die, depending on certain rules.
-These rules as summarized in the Wikipedia article as follow:
+These rules as summarized in the Wikipedia article as follows:

 1. Any live cell with two or three live neighbors survives.
 2. Any dead cell with three live neighbors becomes a live cell.